 Once we’ve received your notice letter, we’ll get in touch with you to confirm your move-out date, arrange for our inventory clerk to meet you at the property for the check-out, verify the condition of the property, and read the meters (see Inventories).

-At this meeting, you’ll also need to return all sets of keys — there’s a daily fine until this has been done.
+At this meeting, you’ll also need to return all sets of keys — If keys are not returned promptly, we may seek to recover the reasonable cost of replacement where a loss is incurred.
 So, it’s important that you’re ready to leave the property that day, and that all of your personal items and furniture have been removed.

 When will my deposit be returned?